DebugBSD/Assembly-Workbench/README.md

 * Add general Settings (see section Settings)
 * Add support to Doxygen.
 * Add support to some kind of unit testing.
-* Execute the Find and Replace tool on other thread (so main thread is not busy)
+* Execute the Find and Replace tool on other thread (so main thread is not busy) or in the IDLE Event.
-* Integrate the Editor with CDB and add a console to debug the process.

 Tomorrow
 --------